Lawyer For Ex-FBI Deputy Director McCabe Sues Government Over His Firing

 The IG concluded that McCabe misled investigators.

 McCabe has denied any intentional wrongdoing.
-Instead, he said, any lapses in his memory or mistakes in his interviews with the IG and others were mistakes derived from the chaos inside the FBI under siege from President Trump and his allies.
+Instead, he said, any lapses in his memory or mistakes in his interviews with the IG and others were mistakes derived from the chaos inside the FBI under siege from Trump and his allies.